-The US Centers for Disease Control and Prevention (CDC) recommends cancer-prevention vaccinations for certain people, such as the Human Papillomavirus (HPV) Vaccine and for Hepatitis B, which is a liver disease caused by Hepatitis B virus (HBV).
+The US Centers for Disease Control and Prevention (CDC) recommends cancer-prevention vaccinations for certain people, such as Human Papillomavirus (HPV) vaccines and for Hepatitis B, which is a liver disease caused by Hepatitis B virus (HBV).

 Cancer treatment vaccines, also called therapeutic vaccines, are a type of immunotherapy.
-The vaccines work to boost the body's natural defenses to fight cancer.
+The vaccines work to boost the body's natural defenses to fight cancer and destroy antigens.

-Doctors give treatment vaccines to people already diagnosed with cancer.
-Specific vaccines and immunotherapies are recommended depending on each person's attributes, such as age and health status, says the CDC.
+According to each person's attributes, specific vaccines and immunotherapies are recommended, such as age and health status, says the CDC.

-Often, cancer cells have certain molecules called cancer-specific antigens on their surface that healthy cells do not have.
+Cancer cells often have certain molecules called cancer-specific antigens on their surface that healthy cells do not have.
 When these molecules are given to a person, the molecules act as antigens.
 They stimulate the immune system to recognize and destroy cancer cells that have these molecules on their surface.